JhoselinRam/scigrapher/README.md

 * `options` is an object containing the following properties:
   * `x`: a boolean that determines whether the secondary `x` axis must be enable.
   * `y`: a boolean that determines whether the secondary `y` axis must be enable.
-* `callback` is a callback function that is run after the properties of the secondary axis enable are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.
+* `callback` is a function that is run after the properties of the secondary axis enable are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.

 > Note: The secondary axis will *not* be enabled if the axis `position` is set to `center`.